azure-ad-b2c/siem/README.md

 # Azure AD B2C Reports & Alerts

-In this repo, you will find samples for Azure AD B2C reporting and alerts created using Azure Monitor.
+In this repo, you will find samples to create your own dashboard, reports & alerts based on the Azure AD B2C logs.

 ## Getting Started